 Now that is the kind of conversation that says, you are fully seen and fully loved!

-Look, scripture tells us that the Church of Corinth was not a homogeneous community.
+Look, scripture tells us that the Church of Corinth was not a homogenous community.
 This was not a group of like-minded people with similar backgrounds and experiences, all dancing in the same rhythm of life, quite the contrary.

 This text tells us that within this fellowship there were married and unmarried men and women, widows and children, converted gentiles, Jewish leaders, slaves, and free people, the poor and the wealthy – and all of them with different gifts and skill sets, thoughts and opinions.
 That kind of diversity – for any social community (including ours) is going to come with both benefits and challenges.
 As far as the Apostle Paul was concerned, God had called this church to be diverse and they had to learn to get along within it.
 And because Paul knew that diversity unloved leads to division he schooled them with this call to unity – with an ethic of love above all else.